-Because of this, manufacturers can only improve the electric motor part of the pump.
-All good however;
+Manufacturers can only improve the electric motor part of the pump.
+All good, however;

-The Stelth though, has instead, improved the hydraulic “wet end” performance, an historical event, and in addition, can also utilise the exact same motors and motor controllers.
+New Fluid Technology has improved the hydraulic “wet end” performance, an historical event, and in addition, can also utilise the exact same motors and motor controllers.

 Australia has a voluntary Energy Star rating system for pool and spa pumps, Australian Standard AS5102, which for high efficiency pumps, goes up to 10 stars.
 An 8-star pump is 25% more energy efficient than a 7-star pump.
-A 10-star pump would be 25% more energy efficient than a 9-star pump.
+A 10-star pump is (ostensibly) 25% more energy efficient than a 9-star pump.
 “Energy Efficiency” is expressed as “litres per watt hour”.